Los Angeles wooden arbor, pergola, patio cover, fence, deck, driveway gate, entry gate, garden gate, tree house and play house designer and builder.

 • Artist studio

-Design Criteria & Location Considerations For Treehouses, Playhouses & Play Forts
+Design Criteria & Location Considerations For Treehouses

 • Use ~ As children age and adults mature, so do their need for spaces to play and dream.
-Consider the alternative uses you want your play house or retreat to be able to handle: sanctuary, studio, workout room, meditation center, fantasy zone, cooling off space.
+Consider the alternative uses you want your play deck or retreat to be able to handle: sanctuary, studio, workout room, meditation center, fantasy zone, cooling off space.
 Design issues include:

 • permanent structure (or built for easy knockdown for transport to another home)